tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The server_version, cipher_suite, and extensions fields have the same meanings as their corresponding values in the ServerHello.
-The server SHOULD send only the extensions necessary for the client to generate a correct ClientHello pair.
-As with ServerHello, a HelloRetryRequest MUST NOT contain any extensions that were not first offered by the client in its ClientHello.
+The server SHOULD send only the extensions necessary for the client to generate a correct ClientHello pair (currently no such extensions exist.)
+As with ServerHello, a
+HelloRetryRequest MUST NOT contain any extensions that were not first offered by the client in its ClientHello.